Iksas

 The Iksa, a type of clan, was the traditional constituent element structuring the social and political society of the Choctaw nation.
 The same word is used to describe clans in the Chickasaw language, however, while often self-identified as "sister" or "brother" tribes, the manifestation of Iksas in the Choctaw nation does not necessarily immediately mirror those of the Chickasaw.
-Similarly to many other Muskogean tribes, such as the Cherokee and the Muscogee, the Choctaw clans were matrilineal and matrilocal, which exhibited important implications on gender roles.
+Traditionally, the Choctaw clans were matrilineal and matrilocal, which exhibited important implications on gender roles.
 Historically, the clans were divided into either one of two groups: the Imoklasha and Iholahata.
 Therewithin, the clans were primarily composed of those who were considered to descend from a specific ancestor or ancestral group.
 The Choctaw stated to the American Board of Commissioners for Foreign Missions that the "nation would not exist" without the presence of iksa.
 Aside from its importance within families, the clans also shaped and directed ceremonies and legal practices.

 Kinship

 The central tenet of clan organization was kinship ties.
 Traditionally, lineage and one's kin networks were traced matrilineally and assigned from birth.
 On an individual level, it provided Choctaws with an identity and well-defined societal position.
 Within the clan, kin networks were a set of "ready-made relationships".
 Members considered each other as family, regardless of how distant in relation.
 For example, a child's second or third maternal cousin was referred to as 'brother' or 'sister'.

 Clans led by matriarchs dictated claims to membership, land distribution and marriages, amongst many others.
 Namely, ceremonies that honoured the death of a member in one moiety were completed by the other.
 The moieties were also involved in public hearings in the event of a crime.
 Kin ties of the criminal would "appear as counsel", with the other clan as the accusers.